-Class A – new agricultural buildings on units of 5 ha or more
+Class A โ new agricultural buildings on units of 5 ha or more / Private Ways / Other operations

-Are you looking to erect a new agricultural building on your land?
+Are you looking to erect a new agricultural building or new barn on your land?
 If so, Class A of Part 6 could be your saviour.

 Class A of Part 6 allows for the erection, extension or alteration of an agricultural building on units of 5 hectares or more. it also allows for the excavation or engineering operations within that agricultural unit.
-This might include roadways, field access, pipes, cables and similar apparatus.
-It should also include hard standing, private ways etc., as long as it is for operations within that agricultural unit.
+This might include roadways, field access, hard surfaces, sewers, pipes, cables, tanks, cages and similar apparatus, deposit of waste etc. Indeed it can be any engineering operation as long as it is reasonably necessary for operations within that agricultural unit.

 For the description of what is agricultural land or an agricultural unit – see the relevant pages on agricultural land and agricultural units.